 For more information on becoming a company member, you can contact Centre Manager Steve Wakefield on 0191 386 0702 or email him on email@example.com.

 The Centre’s activities are directed by a Board of Directors who meet every 6 weeks and receive reports from the Centre Manager, the Treasurer, the Resource Organiser and service users.
-The Board also has two sub-committees (Personnel and Health and Safety) which meet when required and report to the Board.
+The Board also has three sub-committees (Personnel, Health and Safety and Finance) which meet when required and report to the Board.
 Waddington Street Centre seeks to have a Board which combines complementary skills, recognises and includes the Centre’s key partners, and which has a strong service user representation.
 Consequently, individuals may be asked to consider serving as Directors or Trustees because they offer particular skills or experience, or come from partner organisations, or are able to offer the perspective of service users.

 As an organisation we encourage and support service users to become formally involved in helping to run the Centre.
 The Centre has a strong and demonstrable commitment to active user involvement.
 Several service users are Board Members (either as Directors or Trustees) and many have registered as company members.
 The Waddington Street Centre strongly supports and encourages the service user ‘movement’ through its internal service user forum.